varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 Inline-C is disabled by default starting with Varnish 4, so unless you enable it, you don't have to worry about it.

-The params mentioned above can restrict VMOD so they can only be imported from a designated directory, restricting VCL wranglers to a pre-approved subset of VMODs.
+The parameters mentioned above can restrict VMOD, so they can only be imported from a designated directory, restricting VCL wranglers to a pre-approved subset of VMODs.